rules-of-discourse/dsc-compendium-of-fallacies/content-standards/submissions-contributed-in-other-formats.md

     terms of the
     [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license

+The project's administration may demand a copy of the original document along with the accompanying consent before approving the contribution.

 ## Giving Credit to the Original Author

 There is not enough room in the header-line of a Git commit's